ee-jackson/academic-kickstart/content/project/phytoplankton-community-change/index.md

 ## What did we do?

 The project used a semi-natural system of 20 man-made ponds in Dorset.
 The ponds were built 10 years prior and seeded with an innoculum of common phytoplankton species.
-Half of the ponds are kept at 3-5 degrees warmer than ambient temperature to simulate the warmer ponds we might see in the future.
+Half of the ponds are kept at 3-5 degrees C warmer than ambient temperature to simulate the warmer ponds we might see in the future.
 The idea was to see if a community arose in the warmed ponds that was better able to deal with higher temperatures.
 Every month for a year we visited the ponds and returned back to the lab with 20 bottles of pond water sloshing around in the boot of the car.

 {{< figure src="winterPonds.jpeg" title="The ponds in the winter of 2015.
 The pond closest to the camera has been experimentally heated - no ice has formed on the surface" numbered="false" lightbox="true" >}}